tshepang/blog/content/2008-movie-review.md

 The year's performance is easily Heath Ledger's in [The Dark Knight], and he happens to be the movie's sole redeemer, almost.
-Other outstanding male performers are Josh Brolin in [Planet Terror], Cuba Gooding, Jr.'s as dirty cop in *Dirty*, John Carrol Lynch's bit appearance in [Confidence], and then Stanley Tucci's fashion lover in *The Devil Wears Prada*.
+Other outstanding male performers are Cuba
+Gooding, Jr.'s as dirty cop in *Dirty*, John Carrol Lynch's bit appearance in [Confidence], and then Stanley Tucci's fashion lover in *The Devil Wears Prada*.
 My favorite comic performance is William H.